Back to Blogs

 Using TensorBoard to debug a computer vision model

-This allows you to write scalar, image, histogram, and other types of data to a file that TensorBoard can display.
+This allows you to write scalar, image, histogram, and other data types to a file that TensorBoard can display.
 After logging the data, start TensorBoard by running the tensorboard command in the terminal or command prompt.
-This will launch a web server that you can access in your web browser to view the data.
+This will launch a web server you can access in your web browser to view the data.

 TensorBoard provides many debugging features, such as: